 In an effective program environment, families feel welcomed, valued, and respected by the program staff.
 Program administration supports all staff to build strong relationships with each other and with families and communities.
 Providers, staff and families work together to set expectations and support family goals and children's learning and development in culturally and linguistically responsive ways.
 Two-way communication and relationship-building with families is adapted to meet changing family and community circumstances.

 In addition, opportunities are provided for family support and development through the family partnership process and through intentional parent/family peer groups within the program and community.

-WELCOMING AND INVITING SETTINGS STARTING POINT: PROGRESSING: INNOVATING: Implementing Practices Related To Best Practice Demonstrating Practices that Bolster Family Engagement Implementing Family Er Practices that are Syste and Comprehensive The space supports interactions and relationships.
+WELCOMING AND INVITING SETTINGS STARTING POINT: PROGRESSING: INNOVATING: Implementing Practices Related To Best Practice Demonstrating Practices that Bolster Family Engagement Implementing Family Engagement Practices that are Systemic, Integrated and Comprehensive The space supports interactions and relationships.
 Physical space is calm, clean, safe and accessible.
-It reflects respect for the language and culture of children and their families (e.g., documenta- tion of projects, artwork, and family photos).
+It reflects respect for the language and culture of children and their families (e.g., documentation of projects, artwork, and family photos).
 Culturally and linguistically appropriate information is available.
-In a dedicated, welcoming, and com- fortable space for adults, parents can drop-in and connect with providers, staff and peers.
-Providers, directors, sta use feedback as they w to make areas more we conducive to social inter appropriate, the program space with the commun connections between co agencies and families.
-This best describes our program This best describes our program □ This best describes o taff and families work together velcoming and teractions.
-When am shares unity to enhance community
+In a dedicated, welcoming, and comfortable space for adults, parents can drop-in and connect with providers, staff and peers.
+Providers, directors, staff and families use feedback as they work together to make areas more welcoming and conducive to social interactions.
+When appropriate, the program shares space with the community to enhance connections between community agencies and families. ☐ This best describes our program ☐ This best describes our program ☐ This best describes our program

 CULTURAL AND LINGUISTIC RESPONSIVENESS STARTING POINT: PROGRESSING: INNOVATING: Implementing Practices Related To Best Practice Demonstrating Practices that Bolster Family Engagement Implementing Family Engagement Practices that are Systemic, Integrated and Comprehensive Understanding of families' cultures deepens, builds trust and promotes engagement.
-Program management/Providers and staff talk with and learn from fami- lies about their home cultures (e.g., family structure, preferred child-rearing practices).
+Program management/Providers and staff talk with and learn from families about their home cultures (e.g., family structure, preferred child-rearing practices).
 This information is used to affirm families' culture and history in program policies, resources, activities and in staff professional development.
 Program management/Providers and staff use new information and insights gained about families' cultures, and their own, as conversations continue and trust grows.
-Program manage- ment/Providers and staff continually tailor services and systems to be more culturally and linguistically responsive.
-Program management/Providers, staff, and community agencies discuss con- flicting assumptions, complex feelings and challenging issues.
-Together with families, they design, implement and evaluate activities that remove cul- tural and linguistic barriers to family engagement and strengthen relation- ships with families of different cultures and backgrounds.
-This best describes our program This best describes our program □ This best describes our program Materials and resources increasingly reflect families' cultures and languag- es.
-Providers, directors and staff support families as lifelong educators by offer- ing learning materials (books, games and other learning media) for children and parents that reflect families' cul- tures.
-Providers, directors and staff regular- ly invite families to provide feedback about culturally appropriate books and other learning materials and suggest additional ones for children and par- ents.
+Program management/Providers and staff continually tailor services and systems to be more culturally and linguistically responsive.
+Program management/Providers, staff, and community agencies discuss conflicting assumptions, complex feelings and challenging issues.
+Together with families, they design, implement and evaluate activities that remove cultural and linguistic barriers to family engagement and strengthen relationships with families of different cultures and backgrounds. ☐ This best describes our program ☐ This best describes our program ☐ This best describes our program Materials and resources increasingly reflect families' cultures and languages.
+Providers, directors and staff support families as lifelong educators by offering learning materials (books, games and other learning media) for children and parents that reflect families' cultures.
+Providers, directors and staff regularly invite families to provide feedback about culturally appropriate books and other learning materials and suggest additional ones for children and parents.
 Families, providers and staff create culturally appropriate and relevant learning materials together.
 These extend beyond foods and holidays to include a broad range of activities.
-This process, and the materials that result, strengthen family engagement with the program, and parent engage- ment with children.
-They also expand parent and child learning.
-This best describes our program This best describes our program This best describes our program
+This process, and the materials that result, strengthen family engagement with the program, and parent engagement with children.
+They also expand parent and child learning. ☐ This best describes our program ☐ This best describes our program ☐ This best describes our program